 - You must first complete the orientation course.
-You will find the course online at wildlife.utah.qov/bear. - You may select up to three hunt choices when applying for any type of bear limited-entry permit or restricted pursuit permit. - You cannot apply for both a bear limitedentry permit and a bonus point. - Group applications are not accepted. - If you draw a permit for a hunt that allows bait, you can bait bears, but you must obtain a certificate of registration before you set up a bait station.
-For more information on this requirement, see page 27.
+You will find the course online at wildlife.utah.gov/bear. - You may select up to three hunt choices when applying for any type of bear limited-entry permit or restricted pursuit permit. - You cannot apply for both a bear limitedentry permit and a bonus point. - Group applications are not accepted. - If you draw a permit for a hunt that allows bait, you can bait bears, but you must obtain a certificate of registration before you set up a bait station.
+Apply

-- There are special requirements if you want to pursue bears on a restricted pursuit unit during one of the restricted pursuit seasons.
-See page 32 to learn more about these permits and their requirements. - If you apply for a restricted pursuit permit but do not draw one, you will receive a restricted pursuit permit bonus point.
+- at any DWR office or register online at wildlife.utah.gov/bear.
+For more information on this requirement, see page 27. - There are special requirements if you want to pursue bears on a restricted pursuit unit during one of the restricted pursuit seasons.
+See page 11 to learn more about these permits and their requirements. - If you apply for a restricted pursuit permit but do not draw one, you will receive a restricted pursuit bonus point.